 Its smaller size and more forward CG makes it less forgiving, so it’s likely to suit more accomplished ball strikers, but don’t rule it out if you’re a player who likes to hit down on the ball significantly.

-Keep up to date with all the latest gear news online and via our social media channels.
+If you enjoyed this post on the best Titleist drivers, keep up to date with all the latest gear news online and via our social media channels.